vbookshelf/myOfflineAi-PrivacyFirst/README.md

 If you downloaded the gemma3:4b model you can submit images and pdf documents in addition to text.

 The app does not stop running when you close the browser tab.
-To shut down the app: In the terminal type Crl+C on Mac or Alt+F4 on Windows.
+To shut down the app simply close the terminal window.
+You can also type Crl+C on Mac or Alt+F4 on Windows to shut down the app.

 7. Future startup